Observational Scaling Laws and the Predictability of Language Model Performance: NeurIPS Paper Checklist

-\item {\bf Crowdsourcing and Research with Human Subjects} \item[] Question: For crowdsourcing experiments and research with human subjects, does the paper include the full text of instructions given to participants and screenshots, if applicable, as well as details about compensation (if any)? \item[] Answer: \answerTODO{} \item[] Justification: \justificationTODO{} \item[] Guidelines: \begin{itemize} \item The answer NA means that the paper does not involve crowdsourcing nor research with human subjects. \item Including this information in the supplemental material is fine, but if the main contribution of the paper involves human subjects, then as much detail as possible should be included in the main paper. \item According to the NeurIPS Code of Ethics, workers involved in data collection, curation, or other labor should be paid at least the minimum wage in the country of the data collector. \end{itemize}
+\item {\bf Crowdsourcing and Research with Human Subjects} \item[] Question: For crowdsourcing experiments and research with human subjects, does the paper include the full text of instructions given to participants and screenshots, if applicable, as well as details about compensation (if any)? \item[] Answer: \answerNA{} \item[] Justification: Our work does not involve crowdsourcing nor research with human subjects. \item[] Guidelines: \begin{itemize} \item The answer NA means that the paper does not involve crowdsourcing nor research with human subjects. \item Including this information in the supplemental material is fine, but if the main contribution of the paper involves human subjects, then as much detail as possible should be included in the main paper. \item According to the NeurIPS Code of Ethics, workers involved in data collection, curation, or other labor should be paid at least the minimum wage in the country of the data collector. \end{itemize}

-\item {\bf Institutional Review Board (IRB) Approvals or Equivalent for Research with Human Subjects} \item[] Question: Does the paper describe potential risks incurred by study participants, whether such risks were disclosed to the subjects, and whether Institutional Review Board (IRB) approvals (or an equivalent approval/review based on the requirements of your country or institution) were obtained? \item[] Answer: \answerTODO{} \item[] Justification: \justificationTODO{} \item[] Guidelines: \begin{itemize} \item The answer NA means that the paper does not involve crowdsourcing nor research with human subjects. \item Depending on the country in which research is conducted, IRB approval (or equivalent) may be required for any human subjects research.
+\item {\bf Institutional Review Board (IRB) Approvals or Equivalent for Research with Human Subjects} \item[] Question: Does the paper describe potential risks incurred by study participants, whether such risks were disclosed to the subjects, and whether Institutional Review Board (IRB) approvals (or an equivalent approval/review based on the requirements of your country or institution) were obtained? \item[] Answer: \answerNA{} \item[] Justification: Our work does not involve crowdsourcing nor research with human subjects, so we did not need IRB approval. \item[] Guidelines: \begin{itemize} \item The answer NA means that the paper does not involve crowdsourcing nor research with human subjects. \item Depending on the country in which research is conducted, IRB approval (or equivalent) may be required for any human subjects research.
 If you obtained IRB approval, you should clearly state this in the paper. \item We recognize that the procedures for this may vary significantly between institutions and locations, and we expect authors to adhere to the NeurIPS Code of Ethics and the guidelines for their institution. \item For initial submissions, do not include any information that would break anonymity (if applicable), such as the institution conducting the review. \end{itemize}

-\end{enumerate}
+\end{enumerate} \else \fi